Skip to main content

 What if I forget my ID on the day?

 If you arrive without accepted ID, you will not be allowed to sit the test.
-The £50 fee is forfeited.
+The £50 fee is not returned.
 You will need to rebook and pay again.

 Common Mistakes to Avoid